 (Click on photo to learn more about Capt K3 Sturgill)

-– A letter of recommendation from an adult not related to the candidate.
+2. A letter of recommendation from an adult who is not related to the applicant.

-– The Candidate’s most recent CAP PT scores NOV 2016 or later), sent by the SQ commander with his/her statement of confidence in your ability to complete the course.
+3. The applicant’s most recent CAP PT scores the November of the year of the application, sent by the applicant’s Squadron Commander with a statement of confidence in applicant’s ability to successfully complete the course.

 (Click on photo to learn more about Lt Col Tony Upton)